 The merchants who owned these warehouses purchased the products that were brought overland to this point and supplied the planter and trader with the necessary goods.

 During the Civil War, the town twice suffered the ravages of Federal occupation.
 In the spring of 1863, Alexandria was occupied by Union forces.
 On May 13, 1864, when the Union decided to abandon Alexandria, the city was set afire, and 90% of the own burned in what became known as the Red River Campaign.

-St. Francis Xavier Catholic Cathedral, Fourth Street, Alexandria, La.
+St. Francis Xavier Catholic Cathedral

 The Episcopal and Methodist churches were also burned by the Union forces, as well as every building on twenty-two blocks.
 Many libraries, plantations, businesses and residences were also destroyed during the campaign.

-The war was also the time of the construction of Bailey's Dam, near the current O.K.
+The war was also the time of the construction of Bailey's Dam, near the now-razed O.K.
 Allen Bridge, by Lt.
 Col. Joseph Bailey of the Union forces, in April-May of 1864.
 Bailey was the engineering officer in charge of operations.